 The printer isn’t just fast; it also supports duplex printing for double-sided pages.
 Whatever you print will probably look great, as it can print full-color documents at 600 by 2,400 dpi.

-Setting up this Brother model is a cinch, and in addition to its Ethernet and USB 2.0 connections, it also supports wireless printing; users can connect with Android and Apple devices, among others.
+Setting up theis a cinch, and in addition to its Ethernet and USB 2.0 connections, it also supports wireless printing; users can connect with Android and Apple devices, among others.

 Why we picked the Canon Pixma MG6320:

-While this printer is a good fit for the average home, it does use ink pretty quickly, so it may not be the most cost-effective option for frequent printing tasks.
+While theis a good fit for the average home, it does use ink pretty quickly, so it may not be the most cost-effective option for frequent printing tasks.

 Read our full Canon Pixma MG6320 review